ibm-client-engineering/solution-watsonx-assistant/docs/3-Create/Prepare/Optional/NeuralSeek.md

 1. Click on the "No action matches" action and delete the existing step 1 and step 2.
 1. "New Step".
 In the "And then" section, select "go to a subaction"  -> select "NeuralSeek Search" in the dropdown options -> "Apply".
 1. "Save" and "Close"

+### NeuralSeek Advanced Features<a name="neuralseek-advanced-features"></a>
+- Enabled **Topic Continuity** through setting up session_id in WA: in the action step where we call out to use NeuralSeek extension, set parameters `user_session.system.session` To Text `context.system.session_id`
+- Enabled **Consistent Answer Format** in through prompt Engineering
+    - Within NeuralSeek: navitage to Configure > prompt engineering > Enabled
+    - Enter `When possible, answer the question in bulleted list form.`
+- Enabled **Searching in different collections**
+    - in the Watson Assistant action step where we call out to use NeuralSeek extension, set parameters *options.filter* To `collection_id:"<collection-id>"`

 ### References
 - [Integrate NeuralSeek with Watson Assistant and Watson Discovery](https://developer.ibm.com/tutorials/integrate-neuralseek-with-watson-assistant-and-watson-discovery/)